 - Just before serving, cut the avocados in half, remove the pit, and dice.
 This keep the avocado from browning while you cook everything else.
 Stir the avocado into the strawberry mixture and season to taste if necessary.

-Make the Cauliflower Rice
+Make the Coconut Cauliflower Rice

 - Wash the cauliflower and cut into bite-sized pieces.
 In batches, add them to your food processor or blender and pulse until they break down to the consistency of rice.